outtalent-team/culture/our_people.md

 If we did not achieve excellence, we analyze and improve our processes.

-We don't accept it when people make a ton of typos and put little care in how they affect the world and people around the world.
+We don't like it when people make a ton of typos and put little care in how they affect the world and people around the world.

 # 4. Thoughtfulness